Charlie Crist: 2026 St. Petersburg mayoral election

-In October 2025, the Tampa Bay Times revealed Crist is considering entering the election for mayor of St. Petersburg, Florida in 2026.
+In October 2025, the Tampa Bay Times reported Crist was considering running for mayor of St. Petersburg, Florida in 2026.
+In April 2026, he entered the election.
+In the first round of the election, Crist received the most votes of any candidate, and will face incumbent mayor Ken Welch in the runoff in November.

 Political positions

 Abortion

 In 1995, while in the Florida Senate, Crist joined with two Democrats in the Senate Health Care Committee in voting against a proposal for a mandatory 24-hour waiting period before a woman could have an abortion, resulting in a 3–3 tie vote and the bill's defeat.

 In 1998, while running for the U.S. Senate, Crist wrote in a Tampa Bay Times questionnaire: "I believe that a woman has the right to choose, but would prefer only after careful consideration and consultation with her family, her physician and her clergy; not her government."
 In a debate that year, he said he did not support a constitutional amendment banning abortion.
 In 2006, while running for governor, Crist said he did not support overturning Roe v.
 Wade and opposed a mandatory 24-hour waiting period before a woman could have an abortion.

 In 2006, Crist's stance on abortion was characterized as unclear.

 In early 2010, Crist said he would "fight for pro-life legislative efforts" and described himself as "pro-life".

 By March 2010, however, as rumors swirled that he would leave the Republican Party and become an independent, Crist reiterated that he did not support overturning Roe v.
 Wade and told a Christian Family Coalition group, "We ought to, instead of change laws, change hearts."

 In June 2010, after leaving the Republican Party and becoming an independent, Crist vetoed a bill that would have required, at patient cost, an ultrasound in order to receive an abortion.
 He called the measure "punitive" and "almost mean-spirited".
 The bill also included language barring abortion coverage "under a contract toward which any tax credit or cost-sharing credit is applied."

 In June 2022, Crist harshly criticized the U.S. Supreme Court's overturning of Roe v.
 Wade, calling it "shameful, harmful, and wrong".